 7. Severe financial hardship

-Accessing super early due to severe financial hardship is also possible under Australian law, provided that you meet strict eligibility conditions and your super fund allows it.
+Accessing super early due to severe financial hardship is also possible.

 The Australian Taxation Office (ATO) will consider you to be in severe financial hardship if you meet the following three criteria: